11 Day Trips to Check Out On Your Columbus, OH, Getaway

 Mural in Newark, OH

-Of course, if you’d prefer to take in the weird and the wonderful, Newark has lots of wacky attractions to keep you and your crew enchanted.
+To take in the weird and the wonderful, Newark has lots of wacky attractions to keep you and your travel crew enchanted, too.
 First, make a pit stop to take a photo with the World’s Largest Basket.
-Then, head to the Works Museum, where you can design something on a 3D printer, play with robots, and make your own glass.
+Then, head to the Works Museum, where you can design something on a 3D printer, play with robots, or make your own glass.

 Hamilton, OH

-Art lovers must make time for a walk through Hamilton’s Pyramid Hill Sculpture Park and Museum.
+Art lovers visiting Hamilton, OH, need to carve out time for a walk through Hamilton’s Pyramid Hill Sculpture Park and Museum.
 From avant-garde metalwork to cultural wood carvings, a stroll through this 200-acre greenspace is both thought-provoking and relaxing.
 There’s also an indoor museum gallery if you need to step out of the sun to cool off—or to keep you inspired on rainy days.

 Hamilton, OH

 Want to take a retro-inspired road trip?
-Start your afternoon at the Pinball Garage.
-This bar and arcade will not only indulge your inner child, but it also has some of the most mouth-watering BBQ in town.
+We’d recommend starting your afternoon at the Pinball Garage.
+This bar and arcade will not only indulge your inner child, but it also, according to locals we asked, has some of the most mouth-watering BBQ in town.

 Treksplorer